hwz0428/hwz0428.github.io/research/index.md

 My research interest lies in the field of nanophotonics, including plasmonics, metamaterials, photonic crystals, 2D materials, exciton-polaritons, and most recently, topological photonics.
 More specifically, a few topics I am currently working on include:
 - Scattering and waveguiding in photonic crystals with non-Hermiticity and special symmetries.
-- Enhanced directional emission from 2D-semiconductors-integrated nano-devices.
+- Directional enhancement of photoluminescence from 2D-semiconductors-integrated nano-devices.
 - Exciton-polaritons and valleytronics in mono- and few-layer transition metal dichalcogenides (TMDCs).
 - Tunable topological photonic nanosctructures and edge states.